Shad0w-KuNgen/gtav-sourcecode-build-guide/README.md

    - Select to install "Incredibuild Agent", "Incredibuild Coordinator", and the extension for Visual Studio
 5. (OPTIONAL) Install 3D Studio Max 2010 SDK
 6. Install OpenIV
+7. Install Miscellaneous Files
-7. Create X:\ drive by following these steps at the bottom
+8. Create X:\ drive by following these steps at the bottom
    1. Open Command Prompt
    2. Create a new folder called "GTA" to the Desktop
    3. Run `net use X: \\localhost\c$\<Path to working folder for build> /persistent:yes`
        - Example: `net use X: \\localhost\c$\Users\abcd\Desktop\GTA /persistent:yes`
-8. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
+9. Create the folder `X:\gta5` and copy all folders from `GTAVSP.7z\GTA V Source` into it
    - By the end, you should have the folders `X:\gta5\src`, `X:\gta5\script`, and `X:\gta5\tools_ng`.
 If the paths are different or some folders are missing, try re-extracting or moving as needed.
-9. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
+10. Right click the folder `X:\gta5`, select "Properties", uncheck "Read-only", click Apply then OK
-10. Copy all folders in `dll_patches.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
+11. Copy all folders in `dll_patches.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
-11. Open Command Prompt as Administrator and run the following commands, then close:
+12. Open Command Prompt as Administrator and run the following commands, then close:
 ```batch
 setx /m RS_TOOLSROOT X:\gta5\tools_ng
 setx /m DXSDK_DIR "C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)"